gambol99/config-fs/README.md

 #### **Configuration Root**

-By default the configuration directory is build from root "/", the -root=KEY can override this though.
+By default the configuration directory is build from root "/", though yje -root=KEY can override this.
 A use case for this would be expose only a subsection of the k/v store.
-For example, we can expose /prod/app/config directory to /config while hiding everything underneath; note: ALL dynamic configs take keys from root "/", so in our case we expose the config files, which placing the credentials, values, config etc which the dynamic config reference hidden beneath.
+For example, we can expose /prod/app/config directory to /config while hiding everything underneath; Note, all dynamic configs take keys root "/" as their context, so in our case we expose the config files, while placing the credentials, values, config etc the dynamic config reference out of reach.

 #### **Docker Usage**